Echinocereus coccineus

 Introduction

-Echinocereus is a genus of generally small, North American, ribbed cacti.
-There are about 70 species according to some estimates, but there may be more or fewer.
-The genus is common in the American Southwest and the plants are often grown as hobby plants due to their ease of culture and beautiful flowers.
-See the Flora of North America description.
+Echinocereus is a genus of generally small, ribbed cacti native to North America, with roughly 70 species.
+The group is common in the American Southwest and is often grown by hobbyists for its relative ease of culture and showy flowers.
+See the Flora of North America description (keep your existing link).

 The Details